 F5’s provision of professional services to the customer may, depending on the Services and the customer’s needs, involve incidental access by F5 personnel to the sorts of data described above.

 To exercise your rights with respect to the customer data that F5 processes in connection with a customer’s Traffix Solution or Services, please contact that customer.
-F5’s Privacy Shield certification covers this data to the extent it is personal data.
+F5’s Privacy Shield Certification (expired and pending renewal) covers this data to the extent it is personal data..
 For more information about F5’s privacy practices, please see the F5 Privacy Notice.